areebaqamar021/react-and-Nest-JS-projects/README.md

 - Fetches current weather data based on user input
 - Displays weather details and forecasts
 - User-friendly interface

+---

+## NestJS Projects

+### CRUD Operations

+**Description**: This project demonstrates basic CRUD (Create, Read, Update, Delete) operations using NestJS.
+It covers the creation of RESTful APIs to manage data with a MySQL database.

+**Technologies**: NestJS, TypeORM, MySQL, Postman

+**Features**:
+- Basic CRUD functionality for managing entities.
+- MySQL database integration.
+- Postman for testing the endpoints.

+---

+### Relations

+**Description**: A NestJS project that focuses on managing entity relations such as One-to-One, One-to-Many, and Many-to-Many relationships in a MySQL database using TypeORM.

+**Technologies**: NestJS, TypeORM, MySQL, Postman

+**Features**:
+- Demonstrates various relational database models.
+- Efficient data management and querying with relations.
+- Postman tests for validating the relations.

+---

 ## Technologies